igor-pomogai/training_tracker/README.md

 # training_tracker

+UPDATE: in branch "angular" project is improved to work on AngularJS.

 Project aim is to deliver a product that will track your progress in gym/pool/running and make a competition with your friends or anyone registered in the system.

 Also as a secondary aim stands the learning of web technologies.